Skip to main content

 The Uptimai solver checks automatically the total number of outputs in the matrix of results by counting the number of columns.
 Be sure you are not calling the output number out of the existing range of columns in the matrix of results!

-In the Method options below is the list of Setup entry fields, drop-down menus, or switches that are available for the Data Analyzer method.
+In the Method options below is the list of Setup entry fields, drop-down menus, or switches that are available for the Data Analysis method.
 Each entry field Value has to comply with the prescribed Allowed range.
 Options to be set are:

 • Automatic nominal sample : Allows computing the position of the nominal sample for the surrogate as the centre of the matrix of samples.
 Otherwise, the nominal sample defined in the preprocessor will be used.